TrellixVulnTeam/swahilipython_SCMU/Doc/library/shelve.rst

 .. class:: DbfilenameShelf(filename, flag='c', protocol=None, writeback=False)

-   A subclass of :class:`Shelf` which accepts a *filename* instead of a dict-like object.
+   A subkundi of :class:`Shelf` which accepts a *filename* instead of a dict-like object.
 The underlying file will be opened using :func:`dbm.open`.
 By default, the file will be created and opened for both read and write.
 The optional *flag* parameter has the same interpretation as for the :func:`.open`